-The Maine Human Rights Act prohibits employment practices that discriminate on the basis of race, color, sex, sexual orientation (actual or perceived heterosexuality, bisexuality, homosexuality, or gender identity or expression), physical or mental disability, religion, age, national origin, ancestry, genetic information, or an applicant's previous assertion of rights under workers' compensation laws, or protected actions under state whistleblower laws (ME Rev. Stat.
+The Maine Human Rights Act prohibits employment practices that discriminate based on race, color, sex (including pregnancy and related medical conditions), sexual orientation (actual or perceived heterosexuality, bisexuality, homosexuality, or gender identity or expression), physical or mental disability, religion, age, national origin, ancestry, genetic information, or an applicant's previous assertion of rights under workers' compensation laws or protected actions under state whistleblower laws (ME Rev. Stat.
 Tit.
 5 Sec.
 4551, ME Rev. Stat.
 Tit.
 5 Sec.
 19302).

-Social Media.
-Maine law prohibits an employer, whether public or private, from requiring or requesting an employee or a prospective employee to disclose the username or account password for a personal social media account or e-mail account or to otherwise provide the employer or institution with access to those accounts.
+Social media.State law prohibits an employer, whether public or private, from requiring or requesting an employee or a prospective employee to disclose the username or account password for a personal social media account or e-mail account or to otherwise provide the employer or institution with access to those accounts.

 Medical marijuana.With limited exceptions, employers cannot discriminate against an employee or applicant because of their status as a medical marijuana patient or caregiver.